 - work stress

 By incorporating a planned exercise schedule and diet, emphasizing the dangers of smoking (particularly in shift workers), and providing better insight into the social impact of these schedules, can help many shift workers.
-And the few individuals that continually fail to adjust to shift work may feel better knowing there is a simple explanation for their troubles.
+The few individuals that continually fail to adjust to shift work may feel better knowing there is a simple explanation for their troubles.

 It’s in their genes.